Sedona Arizona Travel Guide: A Complete Weekend Itinerary in Red Rock Country

 Sedona has very warm temperatures during the summer months but in December-April can have lows as low as 30 degrees.
 Since most people travel to Sedona during the warmer months here is what to pack if you’re traveling from April-December

 - Water Shoes for all the swimming holes in the summer.
-I love these from COLUMBIA because they’re somewhat stylish and have lasted me years!
+I love these sandals from TEVA because they’re somewhat stylish, are lightweight, and I even hiked 4 miles in them once and had no issues!

 - A sturdy pair of flip-flops that you can also wear on a quick hike.
 These Olukai Sandals are my go-to and have lasted me years and are the most comfortable.

 - Bathing Suits: Being that Sedona gets very warm in the summer months you’ll want to always be prepared by bringing bathing suits.
-I always find quality suits that last for a few seasons at aerie, revolve, and Summersalt.
+I always find quality suits that last for a few seasons at Revolve, and Summersalt.

 - Sunscreen: Being that you’ll mostly be outdoors, you’ll want to be prepared to protect that skin of yours.
 This sunscreen brush is a life-saver since you can re-apply it so easily.